iskatrina/Capstone_project_stock_price_forecasting/README.md

 ##  Results

-An Dash application where use can choose a stock from Portfolio and choose the Model with which user can predict stock price.
+A Dash application where user can choose a stock from constructed Portfolio and choose the Model with which user can predict stock price.
 As well as accuracy (MSE)

 <img width="964" alt="Dash 2022-04-25 22-35-32" src="https://user-images.githubusercontent.com/15786410/165170593-fabdad7b-6db5-4a2a-8e1a-ea54d21121f2.png">